 When gold and bonds failed, energy became the real safe haven.
-How Datt Capital repositioned an absolute return fund toward ASX refiners and thermal coal.
+How Datt Capital's absolute return fund repositioned toward ASX refiners and thermal coal.

 ~ 5 min. read